raselranaearshad/c-project/README.md

 # c-project
-this project made on employee management this project will be successfully run in windows 10
+this project made on employee management and this project will be successfully run in windows 10